| |

 Regular working trips, camping in the outback, inspire and inform

-her work, resolved in her studios in Blackheath and in Mosman.
+her work, which is resolved in her studios in Blackheath.

 Jan's

-in the Blue Mountains through the Royal Botanic Gardens, Mt Tomah,
+the Blue Mountains through the Royal Botanic Gardens, Mt Tomah, and at

 |